Console Initial Setup

 .

-Set a password for the console-initial-admin
+Set a password for the console-bot

 user: